a1ecbr0wn/bcd/README.md

 ### Installation issues - Setup your environment

-After your installation, you need to restart your shell, your installation should have automatically set up the pointer to `bcd` in your shell init script.
+After your installation, you need to restart your shell, your installation should have automatically set up the pointer to `bcd` in your shell startup script.
 If the command `bcd` is not working after your installation or something else has happened to change your shell scripts, running `bookmark-cd` and then restarting your shell should set this correctly.

 At the moment, only the `bash`, `zsh`, `ksh` and `fish` shells are supported, feel free to [contribute](#contribute) if you are reading this and you need support for a different shell.